Real structures on symmetric spaces: Existence of equivariant real structures on symmetric spaces

 Therefore, a criterion for the existence of a $(G,\sigma)$-equivariant real structure on $G/G^\theta$ should depend on $\theta$ up to a conjugate by an \textbf{inner} automorphism of $G$, which is indeed the case in Th.~\ref{th: main th}.

 The next result is well-known to specialists but we give a proof because of a lack of suitable reference.
 We thank Michael Bulois for indicating us the sketch of the proof.

-\begin{proposition} The group involution $\theta$ on the semisimple group $G$ is uniquely determined by its fixed locus $G^\theta$. \end{proposition}
+\begin{proposition} The group involution $\theta$ on the simply-connected semisimple algebraic group $G$ is uniquely determined by its fixed locus $G^\theta$. \end{proposition}

-\begin{proof} Any group involution on $G$ lifts uniquely to a group involution on the universal covering space of $G$.
-Therefore, we can assume that $G$ is simply-connected.
-As group involutions on simply-connected semisimple groups correspond to Lie algebra involutions on semisimple Lie algebras (see \cite[\S~4.3.4]{Pro07}), it suffices to prove that if {$\Theta(=D_e\theta)$} is a Lie algebra involution on $\gg=Lie(G)$, then $\gg^\Theta$ determines $\Theta$.
+\begin{proof} As group involutions on simply-connected semisimple algebraic groups correspond to Lie algebra involutions on semisimple Lie algebras (see \cite[\S~4.3.4]{Pro07}), it suffices to prove that if {$\Theta(=D_e\theta)$} is a Lie algebra involution on $\gg=Lie(G)$, then $\gg^\Theta$ determines $\Theta$.

 Since $\gg$ is semisimple, it identifies with a direct sum of simple Lie algebras $\gg=\bigoplus_{i \in I} \gg_i$.
 Let $\l_i=\{(0,\ldots,0,*,0,\ldots,0)\} \iso \gg_i$ be the Lie subalgebra of $\gg$ formed by elements whose all coordinates but the $i$-th vanish.
 Any Lie algebra automorphism of $\gg$ permutes the $\l_i$.
 Hence, either $\Theta(\l_i)=\l_i$ and $\Theta_{|\l_i}$ is a Lie algebra involution on $\l_i$ or $\Theta(\l_i)=\l_j$ for some $i \neq j$.
 We have $\l_i \cap \gg^\Theta \neq \{0\}$ if and only if $\Theta(\l_i)=\l_i$, and so $\gg^\Theta$ determines the set of indices $I_0=\{ i \in I,\ \Theta(\l_i)=\l_i \}$.
 Moreover, for all $i,j \in I \setminus I_0$, we have $(\l_i+\l_j) \cap \gg^\Theta \neq 0$ if and only if $\Theta(\l_i)=\l_j$, and so $\gg^\Theta$ also determines the pairs of indices corresponding to the $\l_i$ that are switched by $\Theta$.